CoRL 2026 · Dataset & Benchmark Track

 Visual-Physical Mismatch

-Empty Coke can deception reveals whether models build true visual force priors or just mimic
+Empty milk carton deception reveals whether models build true visual force priors or just mimic

 🌊